SsnL/blog/_posts/2014-10-10-sat-solver-with-su-doku.md

     ---------------
     Total: 0.66s

-The solver can be made faster since
+Clearly, it is at least $$\frac{2\text{h} \cdot 3600\text{s/h}}{0.66} = 10909$$ times faster than me, an intellectual human being.
+The solver can be made even faster since

-  + a lot of sanity checking are done along the way, and
+  + a lot of sanity checking is done along the way, and
-  + a wrapper of SAT solver and logic sentences exist.
+  + a wrapper of SAT solver and logic sentences does exist.

-Nevertheless, I am still quite amazed how the SAT solver ([PycoSAT](http://fmv.jku.at/picosat/) here) deals with Su Doku so efficiently.
+I am quite amazed how the SAT solver ([PycoSAT](http://fmv.jku.at/picosat/) here) deals with Su Doku in such an efficient fashion.
 Artificial intelligence is one of the most intriguing areas of computer science to me.

 Next time, I will try to solve another AI problem that I attempted before, designing an AI agent for the card game, [*Ascension*](http://ascensiongame.com/).